HashimThePassionate/react-for-everyone/03-components-props/readme.md

   * **Dynamic Content**: By placing `{props.children}` within the JSX, you are telling React to render this dynamic content in the specified location.
 This allows a single component to be flexible and display different content each time it's used.

 ---

+# **Which Components Need Props**? 🚀

+The need for a component to use props depends entirely on its purpose and role within an application.
+There's no strict rule to determine this.

+### When to Use Props 🤔

+* **Components Requiring External Data:** Components that need data from a parent component to render correctly, such as a `GoalItem` component that displays specific goal text, will need to use props.
+* **Reusable Components:** If a component is used multiple times throughout your React app, there's a high chance it will utilize props.
+For example, a `Card` component could use props to display different content or styles each time it's rendered.

+### When Not to Use Props 🚫

+* **Self-Contained Components:** A component that has all its required data hardcoded and doesn't need to change based on external input may not need props.
+An example is a general `Header` component that displays a static logo and title.

+---